New! Wrightslaw multi-media training programs help you become a more effective advocate for children with disabilities.

 Convenient & Inexpensive - You can complete Wrightslaw Training programs at work or in the comfort of your own home.
 You don't have to travel, so you save time and money.

-Format: The Wrightslaw Multimedia Training Series is available on a CD-ROM purchased from the Wrightslaw store (NOTE: This is a data CD-ROM, not a DVD) or by completing the Mail Order Form and returning it by mail or fax.
+Format: The Wrightslaw Multimedia Training Series is available as an immediate download purchased from the Wrightslaw store or by completing the Mail Order Form and returning it by mail or fax.

 Discounts Available: Perfect for parent and staff training, support or study groups.
-Save 20%-50% on bulk purchases.
+Save 20%-50% on purchases for group training.